 - What deliverable items can the client expect to receive from you and at what frequency?

-Reporting and Analysis
+Reporting and Analysis Expectations

 - How often will you provide reporting?
-Is it available via real-time dashboard or delivered at a specific frequency?
+Is it available via a real-time dashboard or delivered at a specific frequency?

-- What are the KPIs you will report regularly?
+- What KPIs will you report regularly?